 There’s nothing I’d love more than to have volumes of published comics to my name.
 Unfortunately, life often doesn’t mirror fantasy.
 I do, however, have plenty of work on the horizon that will hit the Internet blog stratosphere when time permits.
 Here’s some characters:

-He’s an earthworm who wants nothing more than a beer and his favorite cigar after a long day at the office.
-He lives with his wife Beverly and teenage earthworm son in the suburbs.
-His neighbor is an industrious ant who he doesn’t like very much.
+Frank is a temperamental earthworm who just wants his beer and favorite cigar after a long day at the office.
+He lives in the suburbs with his wife Beverly and teenage son.
+His neighbor is an industrious ant who he doesn’t get along with.
 One year, he didn’t pay his taxes and almost went to jail, but that’s another story.